- Finding an Employer to Sponsor You

 Employer Relations Specialists from various ISSofBC programs and locations receive job leads from accredited employers who are looking for the right candidates.
 ISSofBC can match you with these employers.

-see also: ISSofBC: Career Services
+see also: ISSofBC: Find Work

 - MOSAIC Employment Services: Career & Job Fair